sejal2605/Practice-React/README.md

 ## Contributing
-As this is a personal practice project, contributions are not expected.
+As this is a personal practice code, contributions are not expected.
 However, if you have suggestions or find any issues, feel free to open an issue in the repository.

 ## Contact